x011/PGP-FileLock/README.md

 ## Support

-If you need help or have any questions, please open an issue in the GitHub issue tracker for this project.
+If you need help or have any questions, please open an [issue](https://github.com/x011/PGP-FileLock/issues).

 ## License